juniordiscart/ImpossibleOdds-Toolkit/Docs/Serialization.md

 # ![Impossible Odds Logo][Logo] C# Toolkit - Serialization

-The idea behind the tools found in the `ImpossibleOdds.Serialization` namespace is to be able to deconstruct complex objects into queryable and well-known datastructures, enabling further and easy post-processing to any other kind of data format.
+The idea behind the tools found in the `ImpossibleOdds.Serialization` namespace is to be able to deconstruct complex objects into queryable and well-known data structures, enabling further and easy post-processing to any other kind of data format.
 The other way should also hold true: given a structured set of known data types, it should be able to piece this data back to an instance of a complex object.

-This is achieved using a _serialization definition_, which defines how objects should be (de)constructed and a set of data processing units that are specialised in handling specific kinds of data.
+This is achieved using a _serialization definition_, which defines how objects should be (de)constructed and a set of data processing units that are specialized in handling specific kinds of data.

 The structure of the tools described here aim to provide a flexible framework to easily define or provide support for custom data formats.
 This is proven by the [JSON][Json], XML[Xml] and [HTTP][Http] tools found in this toolkit as well as the [Photon Extensions][PhotonExtensions] package to help speed up multiplayer development in the Photon networking framework.